 Gene Therapy for Diabetic Corneal Stem Cells

 Delayed wound healing, erosions, and keratitis, the most serious complications of diabetes in the cornea, are treated only symptomatically.
 We have described a number of markers altered in diabetic corneas.
 Using adenoviral gene therapy, we were able to correct aberrant wound healing and several marker protein expression abnormalities in human organ-cultured diabetic corneas.
-We have also uncovered epithelial stem cell changes in diabetic corneas and are working on gene therapy corrections to alleviate these changes.
-The studies are geared to translating gene therapy for corneal diabetes to clinical applications.
+We have also documented that the expression of epithelial stem cell markers in diabetic corneas is significantly lower than normal suggesting stem cell dysfunction as the basis of delayed diabetic wound healing.
+We have designed and successfully tested adenovirus-based combined gene therapy to alleviate these pathological changes.
+Current work is focused on normalizing cultured progenitor cells for future transplantation to diabetic corneas in order to translate gene therapy for corneal diabetes to clinical applications.
+Together with viral gene therapy we are also designing a nontoxic nanopolymer for efficient gene manipulation in cultured stem cells.
 This research is funded by NIH R01 grant.

 C-met gene therapy of organ-cultured human diabetic corneas normalizes staining of putative epithelial stem cell markers keratin 15 (K15), keratin 17 (K17) and ΔNp63∝.
 Limbal staining is shown. e, epithelium; s, stroma.
 Reproduced with permission from Mol Vis.
 2011;17:2177-90.